Huixtocihuatl

-In Aztec religion, Huixtocihuatl (or Uixtochihuatl, Uixtociuatl) was a fertility goddess who presided over salt and salt water.
+In Aztec religion, Huixtocihuatl (/nah/; or Uixtochihuatl, Uixtociuatl) was a fertility goddess who presided over salt and salt water.
 The Aztecs considered her to be the older sister of the rain gods, including Tlaloc in most sources.
 Much of the information known about Huixtocihuatl and how the Aztecs celebrated her comes from Bernardino de Sahagún's manuscripts.
 His Florentine Codex explains how Huixtocihuatl became the salt god.
 It records that Huixtocihuatl angered her younger brothers, the Tlaloques, by mocking them, so they banished her to the salt beds.
 It was there where she discovered salt and how it was created.
 As described in the second book of the Florentine Codex, during Tecuilhuitontli, the seventh month of the Aztec calendar, there was a festival in honor of Huixtocihuatl.
 The festival culminated with the sacrifice of Huixtocihuatl's ixiptla, the embodiment of the deity in human form.

 Associations

 Huixtocihuatl was considered a provider god along with Chicomecoatl and Chalchiuhtlicue.
 The three were sisters who together provided people with three life essentials: salt, food, and water.

 In Codex Telleriano-Remensis, Huixtocihuatl is associated with the goddess Ixcuina, who represented filth and excrement.
 This relationship suggests that Huixtocihuatl was likely associated with urine, which was seen as salty and impure.
 Her association with the provider gods was not necessarily positive, and her association with urine and filth was not necessarily negative.
 The Aztecs recognized filth and disorder as a vital stage in the patterns of growth and renewal.